freeCodeCamp/guide/src/pages/csharp/xaml/index.md

 ---
 ## XAML

-This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/csharp/xaml/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 ## XAML : Extensible Application Markup Language

 XAML pronounced as "Zammel" is a mark language developed by Microsoft.
 This markup language is mainly used for designing GUIs.
 Also it is popular for its usability in workflow.